rodrigoalmeida94/ACT_EagleSensing/c_Cloud_Detection/c_Cloud_Detection.md

  In this bash script, the default output is a single thematic raster in .tif format, but this can be altered by simply changing the extension in the bash file.

-Total run time of the fmask for a single tile is approximately 12 minutes.
+Total run time of the fmask for a single tile with a resolution of 20x20m is approximately 12 minutes.

 ###Configuring Fmask